-The purpose of the Community Education Worker (CEW) Program is to decrease inequities in early childhood education and increase the success of children from infancy to school and beyond through empowerment of low-income families of color, immigrants and refugees.
+The Community Education Worker (CEW) Program strives to decrease inequities in early childhood education and increase the success of children from infancy to school and beyond through empowerment of low-income families of color, immigrants and refugees.
 Through the CEW Program we support families by providing culturally–centered and linguistically accessible services, relationship-building and advocacy, support navigation and engagement with schools, healthcare systems, governmental agencies and other decision-making bodies.

 Another aim of the program is to increase parents' understanding of the educational system so that they are empowered to advocate for the needs of their children.
 CEWs are cultural liaisons between the families they serve and the school systems, working with these systems in preparation to better equip them to meet the needs of the families.

 ORCHWA partners with the Immigrant and Refugee Community Organization (IRCO), Urban League of Portland (ULPDX) and Latino Network.
 The program has received generous support from Early Learning Multnomah (ELM), the Cambia Foundation, Northwest Health Foundation, Collins Foundation, the ECEF Early Childhood Equity Fund, Portland Children's Levy, and CareOregon.